StephanDollberg/stephandollberg.github.io/about.md

 author_footer: false
 ---

 My name is Stephan Dollberg.
-I am a Master student in Electrical Engineering and Information Technology.
+I am a Systems Engineer at Cloudflare.
 I am most passionate about building software that works.

 I mostly code in C++, Python and Go.
 My main areas of interest are in systems engineering, such as concurrency, networking or simply optimizing data structures and algorithms.